 Grid for mobile

 The Previous and Next buttons should be placed in their direction (previous - back, next - forward).
 The buttons contain an arrow icon placed centred aligned with the text in the direction.

-Desktop step buttons are sticky to the bottom of the browser.
+Desktop step buttons can be sticky to the bottom of the browser (optional).
 The buttons are placed within the width of the main content area.

 Mobile step buttons are not sticky and placed at the bottom of the main content area.

 Use the light version of wizard when you are designing a simple flow.
 A simple flow is typically two-three steps within a slide-out so that the user remains in the same context.
 If it needs to be more complex, use the full wizard.

 The light wizard has a label with steps and buttons that navigates back and forward.

 The step navigation has a fixed width on desktop and tablet landscape at 320 px.
 Mobile and tablet portrait navigation collapses and takes full width.

 The icons that gives the user information when the step is fullfilled, or if an error occurs, is always placed to the very right.
 In mobile, icons are aligned with the close icon in the header.

 States in navigation